BirdVox/bv_context_adaptation/progress.md

 15. [DONE] Predict adaptive threshold convnets on clips with augmentation excepting noise.
 Parallelize over units (6) and trials (10).

 16. [DONE] Predict adaptive threshold convnets on clips with augmentation.
 Parallelize over units (6) and trials (10).

+17. [IN PROGRESS] Predict NTT convnets on full nights without augmentation.
+Parallelize over units (6) and trials (10).

+18. [IN PROGRESS] Predict NTT convnets on full nights with augmentation excepting noise.
+Parallelize over units (6) and trials (10).

+19. [IN PROGRESS] Predict NTT convnets on full nights with augmentation.
+Parallelize over units (6) and trials (10).

 L. Dynamic filter networks with PCEN